Pinghu

 Pinghu is a county-level city in the east of Jiaxing's administrative area, in the northeast of Zhejiang Province, bordering Shanghai to the northeast.
 It sits next to the East China Sea and the north shore of Hangzhou Bay.
-Prior to the Ming Dynasty, Pinghu was part of Haiyan County.
+Prior to the Ming dynasty, Pinghu was part of Haiyan County.
 In 1430 Pinghu County was established.
 In 1991 Pinghu became a county-level city under the administration of the prefecture-level city of Jiaxing.

 History

 Zhapu, the site of a deepwater harbor, was the principal site of China's foreign trade with Korea and Japan during the 18th and 19th century.

+Economy

+Pinghu dominates the Chinese down jacket industry; over half of down jackets sold in China are produced in Pinghu, and it is home to a major down jacket wholesale market.
+This industry started in the 1980s.
+An estimated 300 million garments are produced in Pinghu yearly.